wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.0.4.6 - 03/04/2013 =
+* Fixed: a bug that debug output appeared after submitting the form in General Options page.

 = 1.0.4.5 - 03/04/2013 =
 * Fixed: typos and applied minor description changes to the parts not clear enough.